piotrstenke/Durian/src/Durian.DefaultParam/README.md

 [DefaultParamScopedConfiguration(MethodConvention = DPMethodConvention.Default]
 public partial class Other
 {
-    // This configuration is applied directly on the member, so it has the biggest prriority.
+    // This configuration is applied directly on the member, so it has the biggest priority.
     [DefaultParamConfiguration(MethodConvention = DPMethodConvention.Call]
     public void Method<[DefaultParam(typeof(string))]T>(T value)
     {